Have you wondered how much you’re actually saving on items you may find yourself buying at Costco?

 Online is always more!

 They have their own centers!
-They can’t be that bad!
+So they can’t be that bad!

 Spoiler: They don’t price match, and their sticker prices are higher than tire vendors.